 Repositories of information

-We keep a log (notes) of user feedback to continuously aid in the product development process.
+We keep a log (written notes without PII) of user feedback to continuously aid in the product development process.
 Recordings are kept at most 3 months to respect our user's privacy.
 User feedback is registered in the following places:

 - Feedback notes.
 Feedback notes are mainly kept in this Google doc.